KRR-Oxford/DeepOnto/docs/ontology.md

 onto = Ontology("path_to_ontology.owl", "hermit")
 ```

+!!! tips

+        For faster (but incomplete) reasoning over larger ontologies, choose a reasoner like `"elk"`.

 ## Acessing Ontology Entities

 The most fundamental feature of [`Ontology`][deeponto.onto.Ontology] is to access entities in the ontology such as **classes** (or *concepts*) and **properties** (*object*, *data*, and *annotation* properties).
 To get an entity by its IRI, do the following: